snakamura/log/2025/6/existential_universal1.md

 show' = show
 ```

 Their types are different, but are there anything we can do with one of them but we cannot do with the other?
-I turned out that they're isomorphic.
+It turned out that they're isomorphic.
 You can define two functions converting them back and forth.

 ```
 forward :: (SomeC c -> a) -> (forall x. c x => x -> a)